mateuszjurewicz/notes_public/English Vocabulary.md

 a highly intelligent, bookish person but often socially inept.
 It's not point.
 From a 60s animated show Felix the Cat.
 - `poultry`
 domesticated fowl, such as chickens, turkeys, ducks or gees,raised for meat and eggs.
 Fowl refers to these species of bird.
+- `primrose path` (to lead somebody down the ___) Either a way of life devoted to hedonism or a course of action that is easy or tempting but hazardous in the end.
+Leisure and pleasure leading to disaster.
 - `procurer`
 a person who obtains something (a good or an effect).
 Another meaning is specifically about acquiring a prostitute or a sexual partner for sb else.
 - `protégé`